IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/navigation.md

 It shows the following components:
 - __Search frontend__: This implements the user interface for the search functionality.
-- __Search ui component api__: Provides the NK2 and NK2UI components.
+- __Search ui component api__: Provides the NavKit and NavKitUI components.
 - __Vehicle location service__: This service exposes information related to the current driving situation and to the current location, regardless of whether a trip is planned.
 - __Navigation service__: This service implements all navigation related functionality, including planning a trip to a user provided location.
-- __Navigation connection service__: Starts and manages the background NK2 worker service.
+- __Navigation connection service__: Starts and manages the background NavKit worker service.

 ## Guidance